 WORLD MOOD LIGHT BOX:

-World Mood Light Box lets its user stay in touch with the world as it changes color to reflect global news and social atmosphere.
+World Mood Light Box lets its user stay in touch with the world as it changes color to reflect global news.
 While it sounds complicated it really is only LED light and an Arduino microcontroller hooked up to twitter.
-It monitors common words and phrases associated with the social media platform and adjusts its color to match the frequency of these phrases being tweeted.
-If the world is generally tweeting scared words the box will show a white light, sad – a blue light, happy – a yellow light, etc. It is even programmed to flash if a particularly strong surge of ‘emotion’ is tweeted, as an indication that a major world event has taken place.
+It monitors common words and phrases associated with the social media platform.
+Then it adjusts its color to match the frequency of these phrases being tweeted.
+If the world is generally tweeting scared words the box will show a white light, sad – a blue light, happy – a yellow light, etc. It is even programmed to flash if a particularly strong surge of ‘emotion’ is tweeted, as an indication that a major event has took place.
 Perfect décor for a news junkie!

 TURN SIGNAL BIKING JACKET: